Tim Richmond: NASCAR

 Esquire magazine named Richmond as one of "the best of the new generation" in 1984.
 That year he had one win at North Wilkesboro Speedway and second-place finishes at Dover, Darlington and Riverside.
-Richmond finished the 1984 season 12th in points, with eleven finishes in the top0tenand in six in the top-five.
+Richmond finished the 1984 season 12th in points, with eleven finishes in the top ten and in six in the top-five.
 In 1985, the final season that Richmond competed for Beadle, his best finish was a second place run at Bristol.
 He ended the season eleventh in points with thirteen top-tens in 28 races.
 His crew chief for the season was newcomer Barry Dodson who won the 1989 championship with Rusty Wallace.
 In the Busch Series, he qualified at the pole position in the two races he entered, and won the Charlotte race.

-Richmond joined Hendrick Motorsports in 1986, where he teamed up with veteran crew chief Harry Hyde.
+Richmond joined Hendrick Motorsports in 1986, where he teamed up with veteran crew chief Harry Hyde and drove what became his signature car, the #25 Folgers "Coffee Machine" with additional backing from country singer and racing fan T.G.
+Sheppard.
 It took the team until the middle of the season to gel.
 Richmond had suffered a 64-race winless streak that was finally broken at the Van Scoy Diamond Mine 500 at Pocono in June 1986.
 After two straight second-place finishes at Charlotte and Riverside, Richmond started the Pocono event in third place inside the second row.
 That race saw a caution for rain with five laps left before the halfway point.
 NASCAR wanted the cars to get to the halfway point to make the race official, so the sanctioning body had the drivers slowly circle the track.
 It took the drivers 26 minutes to complete the laps, and the rain was so heavy that some drivers had to look out their side windows because they could not see out their windshields.
 Two hours later, the track had dried and the race resumed with Richmond in third.
 After Richmond's car was adjusted to remove the "push", the car was more to his liking.
 Because his radio did not work, he was unable to communicate with his crew chief, Hyde, and he made his final pit stop with 37 laps left.
 Hyde worried that Richmond had stopped a lap too early to ensure that he would have enough fuel to make it to the end.
 After Richmond took the lead with thirty laps left in the race, Dale Earnhardt made up three seconds on Richmond's five-second lead.
 With four laps to go, Buddy Arrington spun in a three-car accident.
 The remaining laps of the race where completed slowly under caution and Richmond took the checkered flag for the victory.
 He had led 97 laps, including the final thirty, taking his first victory in a Rick Hendrick car.